sendgrid/docs/source/Classroom/Basics/Misc/your_reputation_what_is_it.md

   show: true
 ---

 Once logged in to your account, on the left side of the [SendGrid website](https://sendgrid.com), you can find your  **SendGrid account reputation**.
-This reputation is a indicator of how we view your email sending practices.
+This reputation is an indicator of how we view your email sending practices.

 []({{root_url}}/images/Screen_Shot_2015-05-20_at_3.32.24_PM.png)

+{% info %}
+Please note that the SendGrid Reputation does not necessarily represent your inboxing percentage at mailbox providers.
+{% endinfo %}

 **How is Reputation Calculated?**